 Subd.
 7. Notice.
 Requires the county auditor to provide voters registered under this section with a notice of registration, consistent with the postal verification requirements of current law.
 The notice must include information on declining to be registered to vote.
-Rulemaking for this purpose is authorized.
+Rulemaking is authorized.